Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

 TENANT_KEYNAME=$(kubectl get tenants.tapms.hpe.com -n tenants $TENANT_NAME -ojson | jq -r '.status.tenantkms.keyname')
 ```

-The rotation of the transit engine key pair is possible by using the rotate endpoint.
-CLI example:
+The rotation of the transit engine key pair can be initiated by using the following command:

 ```bash
 vault_cmd write -f $TRANSIT_PATH/keys/$TENANT_KEYNAME/rotate
 ```

-Finally patch the tenant with the following command
+Finally patch the tenant with the following command:

 ```bash
 kubectl patch tenant -n tenants $TENANT_NAME --type=merge -p '{"spec":{"requiresVaultKeyUpdate":true}}'
 ```

-Done.

-**NOTE**: These next steps are not required for standard key rotation, but may help if you have multiple key pair versions
+**NOTE**: These next steps are not required for standard key rotation, but may help if you have multiple key pair versions.

 A transit engine can have multiple key pair versions.
 At rotation time, a new version of the key pair is created.
-It is also possible to rewrap (convert) data encrypted with a previous key pair version to the latest using the rewrap endpoint.
-CLI example:
+It is also possible to rewrap (convert) data encrypted with a previous key pair version to the latest using the rewrap endpoint by running the following command:

 ```bash
 vault_cmd write transit/rewrap/mykey ciphertext=<previous-version-ciphertext>
 ```

-The minimum decryption version can also be set after rotation when it is decided that the previous version is no longer needed.
-CLI example:
+The minimum decryption version can also be set after rotation when it is decided that the previous version is no longer needed by running the following command:

 ```bash
 vault_cmd write transit/keys/my-key/config min_decryption_version=2